-Those hot days of August are upon us — and we're loving all this time outside with our kiddos!
-But it also feels like summer is drawing to a close, with the start of a new school year just around the corner.
-Here are 10 holidays, events, and anniversaries you and your family can celebrate this August:
+The hot days of August are upon us, and I'm loving all this time outside with my kiddos!
+But summer is drawing to a close, with the start of a new school year just around the corner.

 World Breastfeeding Week, supported by UNICEF and the World Health Federation in more than 120 countries, was created with the goal to provide support for breastfeeding moms everywhere.